adobe/cla-bot/.github/CONTRIBUTING.md

 - TEST_ONE_PAC: PAC for account adobeiotest1.
 Adobe ICLA signed. not a member of any orgs.
 - TEST_TWO_PAC: PAC for account adobeiotest2.
 Adobe CCLA signed. not a member of any orgs.
 - TEST_FOUR_PAC: PAC for account adobeiotest4.
-Adobe CCLA signed. member of the adobe org and magento org (and part of magento-employees team).
+Adobe CCLA signed. member of the adobe org and Magento org (and part of magento-employees team).
 - TEST_MAJ_PAC: PAC for account majtest. no CLA signed. not a member of any orgs. added as a _collaborator_ on magento/devops-cla-test and magento/devops-cla-test-adcb
-- TEST_MAJ583_PAC: PAC for account majtest583. no CLA signed. member of magento and the community-contributors team.
+- TEST_MAJ583_PAC: PAC for account majtest583. no CLA signed. member of Magento and the community-contributors team.

 The integration tests will fail unless all the above tokens are provided.
-Since the tokens are sensitve secrets, only CI builds in the main repo at [adobe/cla-bot](https://github.com/adobe/cla-bot) are configured with the tokens.
+Since the tokens are sensitive secrets, only CI builds in the main repo at [adobe/cla-bot](https://github.com/adobe/cla-bot) are configured with the tokens.
-It is expected that integration tests on CI builds in forked repos will fail.
+It is expected that integration tests on CI build in forked repos will fail.
 Once your PR has been approved, your changes will be pushed to a new branch on the main repo for a full CI pass before being merged into master.

 ## From Contributor To Committer